lamarkdown/lamarkdown/docs/core.md

 A rule function _should_ also accept a `**kwargs` parameter, for future-proofing, should a future version of Lamarkdown provide additional keyword arguments.

-A rule function returns a value specific to the type of processing it governs: embed rules return `bool`, hasing rules return `str` or `None`, and scale rules return `float` or `int`.
+A rule function returns a value specific to the type of processing it governs: embed rules return `bool`, hashing rules return `str` or `None`, and scale rules return `float` or `int`.

 ## Caching {#caching}